Endless Love (1981 film): Plot

 After the loss of their home, the Butterfields have moved from Chicago to Manhattan, where Ann and Hugh file for divorce.
 David unexpectedly visits Ann at her apartment.
-At dinner, she intimates she has an attraction to David, but he gently refuses her advances.
+At dinner, she admits she has an attraction to David, but he gently refuses her advances.
 When she is not looking, he thumbs through her address book, finding out where Jade is and discovers that she now attends the University of Vermont in Burlington.
 Intent on catching a bus to Vermont, David encounters Hugh on the street.
 Enraged, Hugh starts chasing him and is hit by a car and killed.
 Hugh's fiancée, Ingrid, arrives on the scene just in time to see David leaving.
 He comes close to boarding the bus to Vermont but is overcome with grief and returns to Ann's apartment and consoles her.
-Keith orders David to leave and tells him that Jade hates him whilst Ingrid, catching a glimpse of David, recognizes him from the accident.
+Keith orders David to leave and tells him that Jade hates him while Ingrid, catching a glimpse of David, recognizes him from the accident.

 Later, Jade goes to David's hotel room and tells him that they have to leave their relationship in the past and move on with their lives separately.
 He pulls her back as she tries to leave, throwing her on the bed and holding her down until she admits she still loves him and they stay the night together.
 The next morning, Jade and David plan to return to Chicago and begin a new life together.
 Keith and Ingrid arrive at David’s hotel and tell Jade that David is at fault for their father's death.
 She refuses to believe it at first, but when Ingrid confirms that David was actually at the scene she becomes horrified.
 David tries to explain, but Keith attacks him, and the two get in a struggle.
 The police arrive and arrest David for brawling, disturbing the peace and violating his parole.

 David is sentenced to five years in a state prison and despairs that he may never see Jade again.
 At a lakeside, Jade informs her mother that nobody will ever love her as David does, and Ann expresses her understanding and approval.
 From prison, through his barred cell window, David sees Jade approach the prison to visit him.